-- 2. Make sure you have a beaker with 10ml of 96% ethanol with 5 drops of food coloring and 4 boiling stones. - 3.
+- Make sure you have a beaker with 10 ml of 96% ethanol with 5 drops of food coloring and 4 boiling stones. - 3.
 Insert the side tube of the still head into the condenser adaptor and screw the black cap (the caps should be screwed tightly but carefully) (A). - 4.
-Insert the other side of the condenser into the receiver and screw the black cap (B). - 5.
-Insert the temperature sensor's probe in the still head through the hole in the top cap up to where the still head and the condenser meet.
+Insert the other side of the condenser into the receiver and screw the black cap (B).

+- 5. Insert the temperature sensor's probe in the still head through the hole in the top cap up to where the still head and the condenser meet.
 Screw this cap to hold the probe in place (C). - 6.
 Install the assembled system on the utility stand, using the extension clamp (D). - 7.
 Pour the colored ethanol into the round bottom flask and put the boiling stones inside as well.
 Insert the still head into it and screw the black cap (E). - 8.
-Place a clean 50ml beaker under the receiver, and a closed alcohol lamp filled with 30ml of 96 % ethanol around 4 cm under the round bottom flask.
+Place a clean 50 ml beaker under the receiver, and a closed alcohol lamp filled with 30 ml of 96 % ethanol around 4 cm under the round bottom flask. - 9.
+Make sure you also have a lighter.